Maybie

 Lo-Fi Wireframes

-Having decided to start by designing the booking flow, I sketched out several iterations for how each screen could look and function before moving on to mid and finally high-fidelity wireframes.
+I then sketched out several iterations for how each of the main screens could look and function before moving on to mid and finally high-fidelity wireframes.

 Creating an Identity